ReMAP: Neural Reparameterization for Scalable MAP Inference in Arbitrary-Order Markov Random Fields: Methodology

-GNNs typically require all node embeddings to be of the same dimension, meaning that the embeddings $h^{(K)}$ at $K$-th layer must share the same size.
+\textbf{Padding node embeddings \& energy terms and Masking.} GNNs typically require all node embeddings to be of the same dimension, meaning that the embeddings $h^{(K)}$ at $K$-th layer must share the same size.
 However, in general MRFs, the variables often exhibit different numbers of states.
 While traditional belief-propagation-based methods can easily manage such variability, adapting GNNs to handle these discrepancies is less straightforward.

 To address this mismatch, we employ padding strategy -- a common technique used to handle varying data lengths.
 This strategy is applied to both the node embeddings and the unary and pairwise (or clique) energies, to ensure consistent embedding dimensions.
 Concretely, we assign virtual states to the nodes whose state number is less than $|\mathcal{X}|$.
 Then, we assign energies to those padded labels with the \emph{largest value of the original energy term}.
-The schematic diagram of the padding procedure could be found in Appendix.~\ref{sec:padding}.
+The schematic diagram of the padding procedure could be found in Appendix~\ref{sec:padding}.
 This approach of assigning high energies to the padded labels serves to discourage the model from selecting these padded states, thereby incentivizing it to choose the original, non-padded states with lower energies.
 We employ a masking strategy to exclude padded regions(using -inf as the mask), thereby ensuring these artificially added areas neither participate in the selection process nor significantly affect the loss computation.

 \begin{remark} Although utilizing uniform large values(e.g., padding with inf) for energy padding is theoretically viable, this approach introduces significant computational bias.
 Specifically, this padding methodology causes substantial deviation between the training loss and the true energy metrics, as minimal variations in padded regions disproportionately influence the loss function.
 Such distortion impedes effective monitoring of the training dynamics.
-As empirically validated in Section.~\ref{sec:exp}, our proposed padding scheme demonstrates superior performance by maintaining a high degree of consistency between the training loss and the true energy measurements, thereby ensuring more reliable model optimization. \end{remark}
+As empirically validated in Section~\ref{sec:exp}, our proposed padding scheme demonstrates superior performance by maintaining a high degree of consistency between the training loss and the true energy measurements, thereby ensuring more reliable model optimization. \end{remark}